obonaventure/network-quality-workshop-report/README.txt

    *  How oversubscribed networks can essentially be viewed as a DDoS attack.

+Hardaker                   Expires 13 May 2022                  [Page 9]

+Internet-Draft                    title                    November 2021

-7. References
+8. References

-7.1.
+8.1.
 Normative References

    [RFC2119]  Bradner, S., "Key words for use in RFCs to Indicate
               Requirement Levels", BCP 14, RFC 2119,
               DOI 10.17487/RFC2119, March 1997,
               <https://www.rfc-editor.org/info/rfc2119>.

-Hardaker                   Expires 11 May 2022                  [Page 9]

-Internet-Draft                    title                    November 2021

    [RFC4035]  Arends, R., Austein, R., Larson, M., Massey, D., and S.
               Rose, "Protocol Modifications for the DNS Security